 It was noted that UK publishers experienced serious losses following the June 2019 update.

-Is your website suffering following the Google algorithm updates of 2019?
+Is your website suffering following a Google algorithm update?
 Head over to our search engine optimisation page to find out how we can help you.